Sri Lankan share index falls below key 6,000 support level

 “Only high risk takers are buying.
 Retailers, institutions and others are still out of the market and we expect the market to trade between 5,800 and 6,000 points in short term.”

-Foreign investors were net sellers for a second striaght session, unwinding 155.9 million rupees ($1.08 million) worth of shares on Monday, extending the net foreign outflow so far this year to 418.7 million rupees worth of shares.

-Turnover stood at 719.3 million rupees, below this year’s daily average of 775.3 million rupees.
+One-week rupee forwards, which act as a proxy for the spot currency, traded flat at 145.20/25 per dollar at 0635 GMT compared with Friday’s close.

-Shares in conglomerate John Keells Holdings Plc fell 1.95 percent, while Hatton National Bank Plc declined 2.04 percent. ($1 = 144.8000 Sri Lankan rupees) (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Anand Basu)
+The spot currency did not trade below 143.90, seen as the central bank’s desired level. ($1 = 144.9500 Sri Lankan rupees) (Reporting by Ranga Sirilal and Shihar Aneez; Editing by Anand Basu)